Kobi-Blade/UE_Modding/IntermediateModding/CookingContent.md

 ## Cooking UE4 (Generating-Chunks Route)
 Another method of cooking UE content is by packaging specific assets into predefined chunks.<br>
-it's faster as there is no need for UnrealPak but It's limited as it packs only what's in the editor. <br>
+It's faster as there is no need for UnrealPak, but it's limited as it packs only what's in the editor. <br>
 Meaning it's not suitable if you want to combine modified assets or precooked assets into that mod.

 Follow the packaging process in the UE5 section as it's the same procedure.<br>
-And once you're done with assigning to chunk:
+And once you're done with assigning to a chunk:
 File -> Package Project -> Windows

 > [!IMPORTANT]